 Antibiotics.
-Your child's doctor will prescribe penicillin or another antibiotic to eliminate remaining strep bacteria.
+Penicillin or another antibiotic is typically prescribed to treat the strep bacteria.

-After your child has completed the full antibiotic treatment, your doctor will begin another course of antibiotics to prevent recurrence of rheumatic fever.
-Preventive treatment will likely continue through age 21 or until your child completes a minimum five-year course of treatment, whichever is longer.
+After the first antibiotic treatment is fully finished, a provider typically prescribes another course of antibiotics to prevent recurrence of rheumatic fever.
+Preventive treatment will likely continue through age 21 or until a child completes a minimum five-year course of treatment, whichever is longer.

 Lifestyle and home remedies

-Your doctor might recommend bed rest for your child and ask you to restrict his or her activities until inflammation, pain and other symptoms have improved.
-If inflammation is in heart tissues, your child might need strict bed rest for a few weeks to a few months, depending on the degree of inflammation.
+A health care provider might recommend bed rest for a child with rheumatic fever.
+Activities may be restricted until inflammation, pain and other symptoms have improved.
+If inflammation affects the heart, strict bed rest may be recommended for a few weeks to a few months.

 Preparing for your appointment

 If your child has signs or symptoms of rheumatic fever, you're likely to start by seeing your child's pediatrician.
-However, the doctor might refer you to a heart specialist (pediatric cardiologist) for some diagnostic tests.
+Your child may be referred to a heart specialist (pediatric cardiologist) for some diagnostic tests.